-The EU is in charge of defining and implementing a common agriculture policy (CAP), with a total allocation of €386 billion for the MFF 2021-2027.
+The EU is in charge of defining and implementing a common agriculture policy (CAP.
+Following the adoption of a new CAP for 2023-2027 (new CAP). the European Agricultural Fund for Rural Development (the EAFRD) supports the new CAP with a total allocation of €95 billion.

-CAP's contribution to EU's rural development objectives will be supported by the European Agricultural Fund for Rural Development (the EAFRD), with an agreed upon budget of €95 billion for the MFF 2021-2027.